+FROM: STUDENT

-FROM: STUDENT TO: ALCORN STATE UNIVERSITY under FI parties w to releas t the withholding of the following personally-identifiable information designated as Directory Information ERPA.
-I understand that upon submission of this Form, the information checked cannot be released to third without my written consent or unless Alcorn State University is required by law or permitted under FERPA e such information without my prior written consent; and that the checked directory information will not e be released from the time the University receives my Form until my opt-out request is rescinded. СН IECK HERE TO OPT OUT OF ALL DIRECTORY INFORMATION IDENTIFIED BELOW or CHECK THE INDIVIDUAL BOXES BELOW TO SELECTIVELY OPT-OUT OF INFORMATION SHARING - Alo - Par - We - Enr - Cla - Ex dress btographs lephone listing te of birth rmanent or home address corn e-mail address ticipation in officially recognized activities and sports (band/athletics) eight / height (student-athletes only) rollment status (e.g. full-time,part-time) assification/academic class level (e.g. sophomore) pected degree(s) and/or degrees(s) earned ident's major field of study Signatur e: Date Witnesse ed by Dr. John G. Igwebuike, Vice Provost for Student Records or agent
+TO: ALCORN STATE UNIVERSITY

+I request the withholding of the following personally-identifiable infor- under FERPA.
+I understand that upon submission of this Form, the info- parties without my written consent or unless Alcorn State University is re- release such information without my prior written consent; and that otherwise be released from the time the University receives my Form un- rmation checked cannot be released to third equired by law or permitted under FERPA to the checked directory information will not

+CHECK HERE TO OPT OUT OF ALL DIRECTORY INFORMA or TION IDENTIFIED BELOW

+CHECK THE INDIVIDUAL BOXES BELOW TO SELECTIVELY OP T-OUT OF INFORMATION SHARING

+Name

+Address

+Photographs

+Telephone listing

+Date of birth

+Permanent or home address

+Alcorn e-mail address

+Participation in officially recognized activities and sports (band/ath letics)

+Weight / height (student-athletes only)

+Enrollment status (e.g. full-time, part-time)

+Classification/academic class level (e.g. sophomore)

+Expected degree(s) and/or degrees(s) earned

+Student's major field of study

+Signature: Date

+Witnessed by Dr. Tracee T. Smith, Registrar and Director of Student Red cords or agent